kawaicheung/book-on-naming-things/manuscript/Ch_AlleviatingAwkwardness.md

 At a glance, it's hard to tell what the passed-in `false` parameter means.
 Having just written the updates, it makes sense to me now, but it won't to someone else.
 They'll have to look at the method signature and, perhaps even drill into the method to be sure.

 I feel compelled to add the comment above each call to `CancelAccount()` for clarity.
-It also helps differentiate between the new code I'll be adding to handle the additional option of canceling at the end of the period.
+It also helps differentiate between the new code I'll be adding later to handle the additional option of canceling at the end of the period.

 ```C#